 How is employee satisfaction measured?

-As shown above, there are many comments to make about setting up a staff satisfaction survey.
-The success of such an investigation depends not only on the methodology but also to a large extent on the communication and follow-up following the research.
-Especially when the research is outsourced, the succession will ask relatively much of the organization.
-Therefore, the good thinking and planning of a collaborative research is at least as important as the implementation itself.
-Every research is based on the alignment with the context.
+So there are many comments to make when setting up an employee satisfaction survey.
+The success of such a study depends not only on the methodology, but also to a large extent on communication and follow-up as a result of the study.
+Especially if the research is outsourced, the follow-up will require a relatively large amount of effort from the organisation.
+That's why it's just as important to devise and plan an employee survey as the execution itself.
+Every research project is or will be based on the alignment with the context.